Jaybit0/JtexCore/doc/readme.md

 ## Commands

 Jtex-commands always start with the prefix `--`.
 If given command doesn't exist, the command name will be interpreted as the name itself.
-Thus, you are able to escape any chars like keywords (TODO).
+Thus, you are able to escape any chars like keywords.

 Here, we will provide a list of basic commands provided by the converter: